kelsilistman/kelsilistman.github.io/research.md

 ### Grid Cells and their arrangements
 Grid cells are a type of neuron; research suggests they are involved in spatial trajectory encoding.
 A possible set of axioms for coding trajectory imply that the firing fields of grid cells form a hexagonal lattice.
 This aim of this project is to classify all possible arrangements of grid cells in these lattices.
 - Research advisor: Dr. Rebecca R.G.
 (GMU)
 - Collaborators: Dr. Holger Dannenger (GMU), Dr. Giorgio Ascoli (GMU)
+- Partially supported by NSF grant DMS-2424326

 ---